Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Thermalization, Integrability, and Chaos

 with $d_{E_0}$ the Hilbert space dimension of the micro-canonical energy shell of size $\Delta E$, such that it is small at the macroscopic scale, but still contains many energy levels.
 One then studies if $\overline{\rho}$ is close to $\rho_{micro}$ or if \footnote{In fact, von Neumann already analyzed the conditions for time averages to be equal to microcanonical in an attempt to obtain a quantum ergodic theorem \cite{Goldstein10}}

-Recently, the main studied mechanism for equilibration is the eigenstate thermalization hypothesis (ETH), where each individual energy eigenstate looks thermal:
+Recently, the main studied mechanism for thermalization is the eigenstate thermalization hypothesis (ETH), where each individual energy eigenstate looks thermal:

 for $E_n$ in an energy shell of size $\Delta E$.
-If ETH is valid, then the equilibrium value is the thermal one, for any initial state; the values of $c_n$ do not matter.
+If ETH is valid, then the equilibrium value is the thermal one (when equilibration happens, see discussion below).
 Thus the question reduces to which system obeys ETH.
-One scenario where ETH is clearly valid, and where analytical calculations are possible, is for random observables or $H$ \footnote{In these cases there is a connection between ETH and Typicality arguments, already made by von Neumann see Sec.
+One scenario where ETH is valid, and where analytical calculations are possible, is for random observables or $H$ \footnote{In these cases there is a connection between ETH and Typicality arguments, already made by von Neumann see Sec.
 4.2.2 of \cite{Alessio16} and \cite{Reimann15,Sugimoto23} for more recent works.}.
 In fact, for an $|E_n\>$ to obey ETH it has to be a "random" vector; its components on a given basis are randomly distributed.
 Apart from that, one has to consider exactly solvable models and numerical simulations of specific models, and there are many works \cite{Alessio16, Borgonovi16}.
 Note that, in general, ETH is not valid for all $|E_n\>$, but for most of them apart from the borders of the energy spectrum; this is called weak ETH.

 For observables, ETH postulates the following anzats for the matrix elements of $A$ in the energy basis: